Ujjaval1606/UjjavalBookStore/UjjavalBookStore/README.txt

 moved the models folder to UjjavalBooks.Models

 1244
-solving the errors
+solving the errors.
 1246
-error solved
+error solved.

 1247
-created SD class in UjjavalBooks.Utility and edited it
+created SD class in UjjavalBooks.Utility and edited it.

 1251
-created new area named Customer
+created new area named Customer.

 1259
-Updated the customer area
+Updated the customer area.

 1303
 created new area Admin and moved the required files.